proycon/anavec/README.rst

 * The squared distance between training and test anagram vector
 * The actual Levenshtein distance
 * The frequency of the candidate in the background corpus
-* The presence of the candidate in the lexicon or not
+* The presence or absence of the candidate in the lexicon

 These components are normalized and summed to form a score for each correction cancidate.
 Each of the four terms is parametrised by a weight, determining the share it takes in the whole score computation.